-Table of Contents
+Contents

-1 Intro oduction4 2 Theo Theoretical considerations8 2.1 The 'organisational field' concept applied to industrial relations 10 2.2 The role of institutional logics, framing processes and repertoires of collective action in the field of industrial relations 2.3 Trade unions' strategic responses to institutional pressures at European level 2.4 Institutional strategies - efforts to create, maintain or disrupt European institutions 18 3 Wage policy in the metalworking sector - an emerging European field of industrial relations?
-3.1 The evolution of transnational collective bargaining coordination in the European metal sector 24 3.2 The emergence of an organisational field of European wage policy?
-3.3 Determinants of national trade unions' strategies and institutional work 4 w 4 Outlook: Unions' strategic responses to current crisis in the emerging field of European wage policy
+1 Introduction 2 The Theoretical considerations 2.1 The 'organisational field' concept applied to industrial relations 7 2.2 The role of institutional logics, framing processes and repertoires of collective action i n the field of industrial relations 8 2.3 Trade unions' strategic responses to institutional pressures at European level 10 2.4 Institutional strategies - efforts to create, maintain or disrupt European institutions 11 2.5 Strategies of (re-)nationalisation, Euro-democratisation and Euro-technocratisation 15 3 Wa ge policy in the metalworking sector - an emerging European field of industrial relations?
+3.1 The evolution of transnational collective bargaining coordination in the European me tal sector 17 3.2 The emergence of an organisational field of European wage policy?
+19 3.3 Determinants of national trade unions' strategies and institutional work 21 4 Out look: Unions' strategic responses to current crisis in the emerging field of Eur ropean wage policy 23 Li iterati ure 24